Cell Ranger7.0 (latest), printed on 05/21/2022

 In addition, we also recommend running Cell Ranger with the

---include-introns option, which will enable Cell Ranger to count reads mapping to intronic regions.
-As neutrophils retain a large amount of introns (Ulrich & Guigo, 2020), mapping intronic reads improves the gene sensitivity, which may be useful when analyzing subpopulations.
+--include-introns option, which enables Cell Ranger to count reads that map to intronic regions.
+As neutrophils retain a large number of introns (Ulrich & Guigo, 2020), mapping intronic reads improves the gene sensitivity, which may be useful when analyzing subpopulations.

 Given that these are human samples, we will use the pre-built human reference (refdata-gex-GRCh38-2020-A).
 After determining the path to the reference folder and FASTQ files, run cellranger count:

 cellranger count --id=mysample \ --transcriptome=/path/to/refdata-gex-GRCh38-2020-A \ --fastqs=/path/to/fastqs --sample=mysample \ --force-cells=8000 --include-introns

 .cloupe file in the output directory.
 Alternatively, download the cloupe.cloupe file for this example dataset.
 Load this file into the Loupe Browser for cell-type annotation and data filtering.

 To annotate known cell types, we will use cell markers - neutrophils, B cells, T cells, and monocytes - from this file: BloodCell.csv.
 These cell markers are selected from the literature and designed for blood samples.
 If you prefer using other blood cell markers, you can make your own cell marker CSV files.
 To import the CSV file, in the ‘Gene/Feature Expression’ view, click on the three dots to the right of the ‘Active Feature List’, then select 'Import Lists' from the dropdown menu.
 Select the CSV file.
 After import, you should be able to choose the different cell types from the feature list selector.